jyouturner/groom4j/README.md

 ## What Sets Groom4J Apart:

 1. **Java-Specific Intelligence**: Leverages deep understanding of Java language structures, common enterprise patterns, and best practices.
-2. **Enterprise Focus**: Tailored for the unique challenges of large-scale, complex Java projects common in enterprise settings.
+2. **Focus On Development Process**: Tailored for the unique challenges of large-scale, complex Java projects common in enterprise development process where coding is just one step in the middle.
 3. **Context-Aware Assistance**: Provides insights that consider the entire project structure, not just isolated code snippets.
 4. **Practical Task Planning**: Helps break down high-level tasks into actionable steps, considering the specific project context.
 5. **Onboarding Accelerator**: Dramatically reduces the time it takes for new team members to become productive on large Java projects.

-By focusing on these aspects, JavaGroom fills a crucial gap between generic coding tools and the specific needs of Java development teams in enterprise environments.
+By focusing on these aspects, Groom4J fills a crucial gap between generic coding tools and the specific needs of Java development teams in enterprise environments.
 It's not just about writing code—it's about understanding, navigating, and effectively contributing to complex Java ecosystems.

 ## Inspiration